Update – 21st January 2022 11am

 - If you’ve specified using BEAR DataShare in your Ethics document or Data Management plan, then you will need to revisit it and change it to M365 or ‘University provided secure storage’.

 - Microsoft 365 storage is not currently backed up, however it is resilient storage in that it is stored in multiple places in case of disaster recovery, deleted files can be recovered for up to 90 days and previous file versions can be kept and reverted to.

 See the guidance for use document for more details on what types of data can be stored on M365.

 - March 2021: We are letting all our UoB users know via the bear-datashare mailing list and other BEAR users through the bear-updates newsletter.

 - Monthly emails: Updates to users containing any new guidance on transferring data and reminders that the service will be retired.

 - July 2021: Stop any new researchers being automatically added to BEAR DataShare when they start at the University.

-We understand that this change is significant for those who utilise BEAR DataShare, but we can reassure you that IT Services are on hand to help you migrate and we will still be responding to your issues using DataShare until we stop the service in January 2022.
+We understand that this change is significant for those who utilise BEAR DataShare, but we can reassure you that IT Services are on hand to help you migrate and we will still be responding to your issues using DataShare until we stop the service on 21 January 2022.

 Thank you for your continued help and support.